 - Embryological development of the hands with emphasis on the biological basis for shared macroscopic features (classifiable features) of the palms

 - Embryological development of the friction ridge skin with emphasis on biological basis for distinguishing microscopic features (identifiable features) of the palms

 - Pattern and delta distributions within the three sub-regions of the palms

 - Diagnostic ridge flows and crease densities within the three sub-regions of the palms

 - Expected reproducibility of the following friction ridge features on the palms: primary flexion creases, secondary creases, wrinkles, and ridges/furrows

 - Shapes of latent prints created by contact of the palms with flat surfaces

 - Establishment of search parameters (distal orientation, left/right, and sub-region) for latent palm prints using the most diagnostic information

 This course also summarizes original palm print data published by Alice White in the Encyclopedia of Forensic Science Please find the article on the Evolve Forensics website: https://evolveforensics.com/publications/

 Please bring loupes and ridge counters to perform the comparison exercises.
-Each attendee receives one notebook to take home with the lecture content and “unknowns” and a second notebook to use during class with the exemplar palm prints for comparison.
+Each attendee receives two notebooks to take home (a $90.00 value).
+One notebook contains the lecture content and “unknowns”, while the second notebook contains the exemplar palm prints for comparison.